wayneIBM/vpc-on-classic/vpc-user-permissions.md

 9. Select the **Editor** role.
 10. Click **Assign**.

-The user is now authorized to create and use VPC resources in the account's default resource group.
+The user is now authorized to create and use VPC infrastructure resources in the account's default resource group.
 The first policy (steps 1-6) allows the user to view the account's default resource group.
 The second policy (steps 7-10) assigned the user the **Editor** role for VPC infrastructure resources, but access is limited to resources in the account's default resource group.

 {: tip}